xlwings/xlwings/docs/command_line.rst

                         "install" you can also use "update", "remove" or "status".
 Note that this command may take a while.
 Use the "--unprotected" flag to install the add-in without password protection.
-Use the "--file" flag to point to a custom add-in.
+You can install your custom add- in by providing the name or path via the --file flag, e.g. "xlwings add-in install --file custom.xlam"
                         (New in 0.6.0, the unprotected flag was added in 0.20.4) quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an